HCL Previous Coding Questions

 π Explanation

-in Python.
-In Java, loop through each character and flip the case using Character.isUpperCase()
+Use built-in swapcase() in Python.
+In Java, loop through each character and flip the case using Character.isUpperCase() and conversion methods.

 β Problem 17: Sum of All Even Numbers from 1 to N